What to do

 This wild zoo is different from traditional zoos: it houses only animals from Boreal climates, i.e. from the world's northern regions such as Canada, Alaska, northern Russia and certain areas of Asia (Japan) and Europe.

+There are more than 500 animals of 86 different species and 4.5 km of hiking trail.
 At Saint-Félicien Wild Zoo, visitors enjoy a unique experience as they take a ride on board a screened-in train along nature trails where humans are in cages, while the animals roam free!

 VAL-JALBERT HISTORICAL VILLAGE